-In my last blog I made the case for smarter promotions.
+In my last blog, I made the case for smarter promotions.
 This blog focuses on what smarter promotion tickets look like to shoppers at the key decision point – the shelf edge.

-Tickets that sell
+Promotion tickets that sell

 The prime objective of a smarter promotion ticket at the shelf edge is to get shoppers to make a purchase that they would not otherwise make.
 Retailers who do this well convince shoppers to buy immediately by having the right added value information on their tickets.
-Most importantly smarter promotion tickets do not rely only on price to achieve success.
-In fact the better the content the less need there is for price cuts.
+Most importantly, smarter promotion tickets do not rely only on price to achieve success.
+In fact, the better the content, the less need there is for price cuts.

 What do tickets that sell look like?